GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 | | | | [DigiVol](https://volunteer.ala.org.au/) for structured text
 {:.table .table-bordered}

-### unstructured vs structured text and machine readibility
+### Unstructured vs structured text and machine readibility

-Humans understand that language and the text that represents it is highly complex and full of structure.
-However text is often described as unstructured when it does not fit easily into a database management system, or is easily processed by a computer (computers only understand the simplest of structures).
+Humans understand that language, and the text that represents it, is highly complex and full of structure.
+However text is often described as unstructured, when it does not fit easily into a database management system, or is not easily processed by a computer.

 Unstructured text in this context may include text from narratives (books, articles etc.), interviews, survey responses with free text and more.